waimea-hwstringer/200assessment/Design.md

 ### Identified Need or Problem

-My sister madison owns a cake business where clients request a certain type of cake and she will make it for them.
+My sister Madison owns a cake business where clients request a certain type of cake and she will make it for them.
 Her business has grown to the point where keeping track of all of her orders is difficult and the process of ordering cakes needs to be streamlined.

 ### End-User Requirements